Test splitting to speed up your pipelines

 install-packages

-command is used to easily install Node packages and configure Yarn as the default package manager using thepkg-manager
+command is used to install Node packages and configure Yarn as the default package manager using thepkg-manager

 parameter.
 More details on the Node orb can be found on the Developer Hub. -